charlestati/browserquest-client/README.md

 - Rename variables already declared in the upper scope (no-shadow)
 - Find something prettier that `const myVar = _myVar` for parameter reassignment (no-param-reassign)
 - Use an alternative for the `argument` variable to remove the `Function.prototype.bind()` method (prefer-rest-params)

+You can check the `todo`s in the code if you want to contribute!

 Disclaimer